-The Court adheres to the provisions of Chief Justice Directive (CJD) 08-05, which requires that 90% of all civil actions filed shall be concluded within one year of filing.
-Parties should prepare their cases accordingly.
+The Court adheres to the provisions of Chief Justice Directive (CJD) 08-05 which requires that 90% of all civil actions filed shall be concluded within one year of filing.

 IV.
-CASE PREPARATION REQUIREMENTS
+CASE PREPARATION CHECKLIST

-- 1. No Written Discovery Motions.
+- No Written Discovery Motions.
 NO WRITTEN DISCOVERY MOTIONS WILL BE ACCEPTED.
 THE COURT WILL ADDRESS ALL DISCOVERY DISPUTES WITH AN IN-PERSON DISCOVERY HEARING INSTEAD OF WRITTEN MOTIONS.
-The Court has a specific dispute process that includes collaboratively drafting a chart for the Court's review.
-The purpose of this procedure is to ensure expedited and inexpensive resolution of discovery disputes, consistent with Colorado Rule of Civil Procedure 1.
+The purpose of this procedure is to ensure expedited and inexpensive resolution of discovery disputes.
 The following procedures will be in effect in this case: - a.
-The Court expects that discovery disputes will be expeditiously resolved between the parties.
-To the extent resolution cannot be reached between the parties after negotiation, the Court will resolve the dispute in a timely matter.
+The Court prefers that discovery disputes are expeditiously resolved between the parties.
+To the extent resolution cannot be reached between the parties, the Court prefers to resolve the dispute in a timely matter.
 The Court does not appreciate parties who procrastinate the resolution of discovery disputes. - b.
-If there is a discovery dispute, the attorneys are expected to confer in good faith, consistent with the provisions of this Order, to try to resolve it. - c.
-If the parties cannot resolve the dispute, the parties shall place a joint conference call to the division staff at 303-606-2425 to schedule an in-person hearing on the Court's calendar, preferably within one week of the parties being unable to resolve the discovery dispute. - d.
-If the parties are unable to jointly call the division staff, the attorney contacting the staff should have available dates on opposing party's calendar.
-If the opposing party does not cooperate in scheduling a hearing, advise the staff of the efforts made to obtain their input and the Court will set a hearing accordingly. - e.
-Regarding written discovery, once the matter is set, the parties must jointly prepare a discovery dispute chart at least 48 hours before the hearing that contains a summary of the nature of the dispute.
+If there is a discovery dispute, the attorneys are expected to confer in a meaningful way, consistent with the provisions of this Order, to try to resolve it. - c.
+If counsel cannot resolve the dispute, counsel shall place a joint conference call to the division staff at 303-606-2425 to schedule an in-person hearing on the Court's calendar, preferably within one week of the parties being unable to resolve the discovery dispute. - d.
+If counsel are unable to jointly call the division staff, the attorney contacting the staff should have available dates on opposing counsel's calendar.
+If opposing counsel does not cooperate in scheduling a hearing, advise the staff of the efforts made to obtain their input and the Court will set a hearing accordingly. - e.
+With regard to written discovery, once the matter is set, the parties must jointly prepare a discovery dispute chart at least 48 hours before the hearing that contains a summary of the nature of the dispute.
 The elements of the chart are as follows:

-Relevant Discovery Request Language Disputed Response(s) or Objection(s) Problem(s) with Response(s) and Relevant Authority Justification for Response(s) and Relevant Authority
+Relevant Disputed Problem(s) with Justification for Discovery Response(s) or Response(s) and Relevant Response(s) and Request Objection(s) Authority Relevant Authority Language

 - f.
 Parties shall not include lengthy legal or factual arguments in the discovery dispute chart.
 One or two sentences about the relevance of the cited authority will be sufficient.
 Be prepared to present a more thorough argument at the hearing.
 While the drafting of the discovery dispute chart should be completed collaboratively, the moving party shall file the discovery dispute chart.
-Do not submit documents for in camera review without first obtaining permission by the Court. - g.
+Do not submit documents for in camera review without first obtaining permission to do so by the Court. - g.
 The dispute will be argued and resolved at the hearing or taken under advisement with a prompt ruling by the Court. - h.
-If the dispute involves a deposition, parties shall jointly place a call to the Court's clerk and to inform the Court that the parties have a dispute about taking a deposition or about deposition conduct.
+If the dispute involves a deposition, counsel shall jointly place a call to the Court's clerk and to inform the Court that the parties have a dispute about taking a deposition or about deposition conduct.
 The Court will use its best efforts to resolve the deposition-related dispute in a timely fashion. - i.
 Failure to follow these procedures will result in a denial of a hearing until such time as the applicable procedures are followed.